-Best piece of advice has to be "This too shall pass".
-I can be very impatient and when life delivers a little discomfort, I need a this reminder to get me through.
+Best piece of advice has to be "this too shall pass".
+I can be very impatient and when life delivers a little discomfort, I need this reminder to get me through.

 Do you have a morning routine?
 If so, what is it you do to set yourself up for the day ahead?

-Wake up, 5 minute love & gratitude meditation.
-Followed by 600ml of celery juice and if Im early (hardly ever) a walk along the beach.
+Wake up, five minute love and gratitude meditation, followed by 600ml of celery juice and if I’m early (hardly ever) a walk along the beach.
 I usually sit down to work around 8.30am.
 I love spacious mornings so routine goes out the window on a weekend.

 What’s your definition of success?

 Personally, resilience and grace.
 When you can exercise the resilience and peace of mind to endure all challenges and when you can receive all gifts with grace and ease, that's when you've made it.